Choosing the right preschool for your child is a significant decision. It sets the foundation for their lifelong learning journey.

 This setup allows younger children to learn from older ones.
 It also gives older children the opportunity to reinforce their knowledge by teaching others.

-Mixed-age groups also promote and empathy.
+Mixed-age groups also promote social skills and empathy.
 Children learn to respect and help each other, fostering a sense of community and cooperation.

 Montessori Teachers and Their Approach